In many cases, lake paddling provides some of the calmest conditions, but that doesn’t mean you shouldn’t try to find the best lake kayak.

 With the help of a spray skirt, you’ll be able to protect your lower torso from any splashing waves or rain.
 Sit-in kayaks tend to have more watertight storage hatches and more streamlined design.

 If you’re looking for speed and the flexibility for longer trips a sit-in kayak is the way to go.

-Conversely, most sit-on-top designs are better suited for a more casual day or recreational use.
+Conversely, most sit-on-top kayaks are better suited for a more casual day or recreational use.
 Most sit higher above the surface but you can still expect any choppy waves to get you wet.

-Since you have a higher center of gravity, sit-on-tops must be wider to maintain stability.
+Since you have a higher center of gravity, a sit-on-top kayak must be wider to maintain stability.
 This makes them less streamlined which reduces their speed in most conditions.
 Tracking and maneuverability may also be compromised depending on the wind.

 Inflatable vs Hard-Sided

 In recent years, the gap between inflatable and hard-sided kayaks has shrunk.